JetBrains/Qodana/topics/ui-overview.md

 2. **Checks total and configuration**

-    On top of the diagram, you can see the totals for detected problems and conducted checks as well as click the gear icon to [configure the inspection profile](#Adjust+your+inspection+profile).
+    Above the diagram, you can see the totals for detected problems and conducted checks as well as click the gear icon to [configure the inspection profile](#Adjust+your+inspection+profile).

-[//]: # "check the link"
 3. **Filter set**

    To the right of the sunburst diagram, you can specify the files and folders, the linter, the types and categories of problems.

 4. **Problem explorer**

     On the **Problems** tab below the sunburst diagram, detected problems are annotated, classified, and grouped by source files.